The Migration last appeared on stage June 10 – 21, 2026, in New York City at the legendary Joyce Theater

 Want to see the inspiration up close?
 Immerse yourself in this amazing resource provided by The Phillips Collection, featuring information about Jacob Lawrence and his The Migration Series.

-Watch “The Story of Step Afrika!” and go behind-the-scenes to explore the founding of the company and the inspiration behind The Migration: Reflections on Jacob Lawrence.
+Watch “The Story of Step Afrika!” and go behind-the-scenes to explore the founding of the Company and the inspiration behind The Migration: Reflections on Jacob Lawrence.

 Images from Jacob Lawrence’s “The Migration Series” generously provided by The Phillips Collection, Washington, DC and the Jacob and Gwendolyn Knight Lawrence Foundation, Seattle/Artists Rights Society (ARS), New York.